openeuler-mirror/docs/docs/en/docs/20.09/docs/Installation/Installation-Guide1.md

    **Figure 1** Obtain the IP address<a name="zh-cn_topic_0151920806_f6ff7658b349942ea87f4521c0256c313"></a>
    ![](./figures/Obtain the IP address)

    According to the preceding figure, the IP address of the Raspberry Pi is **192.168.31.109**.
-You can run the `ssh root@192.168.1.109` command and enter the password `openEuler12#$` to remotely log in to the Raspberry Pi.
+You can run the `ssh root@192.168.1.109` command and enter the password `openeuler` to remotely log in to the Raspberry Pi.

 ## Configuring the System